 Switching positions saved me and my sore breasts.
 It was nice not having my nipples being pulled in the same direction every time I nursed.
 Doing this is one thing that helped me the most get through the first month of breastfeeding.

-I also loved that The Nurse Smart Breastfeeding Handbook had a whole section on different breastfeeding positions which is amazing because you have visuals on how to correctly latch.
+The Breastfeeding Handbook has a whole section on different breastfeeding positions which is amazing because you have visuals on how to correctly latch.
 Because if you baby latches wrong.
 OUCH!!!! it hurts.

 Giving Full Feeds

 To prevent sore nipples and breast engorgement you have to monitor the amount of time your baby sucks with each nipple.

 It is usually advisable to spend 10-15 minutes on each breast to make sure that the breasts are completely emptied of milk.
 This will prevent breast engorgement, clogged milk ducts, and mastitis!

 The next time your baby feeds on your breast, let your baby feed on the last breast he or she fed on.
 This will completely empty the milk on that breast before you move on to the other breast.

 Being patient is a very tough thing to do.
 There may be days you are frustrated and crying because your nipples are sore, cracking or bleeding.
 Know that it will not last forever the first month of breastfeeding is the hardest but stick with it because the more you do it the easier it will become.